Board of Directors:

 Martha Amram, Board Member: Martha Amram is the Founder and CEO of WattzOn, a company she started to unleash the power of energy savings in households across the U.S. Through WattzOn’s energy-saving programs offered in cities and military bases, Martha has developed expertise on the role of energy, green jobs and technology in the local economy, and is often asked to speak on their economic impact.
 Previously, Martha was Director at Navigant Consulting (NYSE: NCI).
 She is also the author of two books published by the Harvard Business School Press (Value Sweep and Real Options), and a third book published by McGraw-Hill.
 Martha is a frequent speaker on residential energy efficiency and business strategy.
 She is a Senior Fellow of the Milken Institute, where she has written reports on financial innovations in the biotech and cleantech industries.
 Martha holds a PhD in Applied Economics from MIT’s Sloan School of Management.

-Tracey has a knack for framing complex ideas and relationships for broad audiences and busy people.
-She has designed innovative analytical studies which have helped business and public leaders better understand how our economy is transforming and where new opportunities are emerging.
+She has a knack for framing complex ideas and relationships for busy leaders and broad audiences.
+She designs innovative analyses and collaborative discovery engagement processes that help business and public leaders better understand how markets and the economy are transforming and where new opportunities are emerging.

 Jesse Martinez is the co-founder and co-chair of the Latino Startup Alliance, a non-profit supporting global Latino tech entrepreneurs and startup ecosystems.
 He is also the co-founder of AVION Ventures, the 1st pre-accelerator focused on Latina women working on a startup and based in San Francisco.